StarRocks/starrocks/docs/en/data_source/catalog/hive_catalog.md

 ## Sink data to a Hive table

 Similar to the internal tables of StarRocks, if you have the [INSERT](../../administration/privilege_item.md#table) privilege on a Hive table (which can be a managed table or an external table), you can use the [INSERT](../../sql-reference/sql-statements/data-manipulation/insert.md) statement to sink the data of a StarRocks table to that Hive table (currently only Parquet-formatted Hive tables are supported).
 This feature is supported from v3.2 onwards.
+Sinking data to external tables is disabled by default.
+To sink data to external tables, you must set the [system variable `ENABLE_WRITE_HIVE_EXTERNAL_TABLE`](../../reference/System_variable.md) to `true`.

 > **NOTE**
 >